RainerMtb/cuvista/README.md

 mkdir build
 cd build
 ```
-Adapt the location of cuda and  Qt to your system and execute the build process.
+Adapt the location of Cuda and  Qt to your system and execute the build process.
 Also see notes above.
 ```
-export CMAKE_PREFIX_PATH=~/Qt/6.8.0/gcc_64:/usr/local/cuda
+export CMAKE_PREFIX_PATH=~/Qt/6.8.1/gcc_64:/usr/local/cuda
 cmake .. --fresh
 cmake --build .
 ```